wlfo/TailDetector/README.md

 Rekor Scout is a commercial Vehicle Recognition Platform.
 It suited my Proof Of Concept objectives.
 Installation instructions can be found here: [Install Scout Agent](https://docs.rekor.ai/getting-started/rekor-scout-quick-start/install-scout-agent).
 I tested the agent on Ubuntu 18.04, Ubuntu 20.04 and on Nvidia Jetson Xavier NX and nano.
 Jetson Family is a good choice as a host due to NVIDIA GPU hardware.
 The Scout Agent performance can be accelerated by the GPU hardware.
 For this purpose Rekor maintains special binaries to work directly with NVIDIA GPU's.
 ### Configurations

-Rekor Scout agent uses miscelaneos configuration files.
+Rekor Scout agent uses miscellaneous configuration files.

 #### alprd.conf
 The primary configuration file for the Scout Agent is located in `/etc/openalpr/alprd.conf` file.